darindieckhoff/Movie-Search-App/README.md

 # Movie-Search-App
 Movie Search app using OMDb API.

 !!!
-OMDb API is no longer open.
-App no longer works !!!
+OMDb API is no longer an open database and has gone private.
+Because of this app no longer works !!!

 In this project, you'll build a "Movie Search" app using the Open Movie Database (OMDb) API.